hackcentral/hackcentral/README.md

 ## Contributing

 It's awesome you want to contribute!
+You're encouraged to submit pull requests, propose features and discuss issues.
 Check out the [issue tracker](https://github.com/hackcentral/hackcentral/issues) for things that need to be worked on.

+See [CONTRIBUTING](CONTRIBUTING.md) to get HackCentral setup on your local machine.

 ## API